Fra-Kel/urban-scaling-ancient-swasia/README.md

 # Urban scaling in Ancient Southwest Asia

-Reproducibility notebook for Chelazzi & Lawrence (2026), "The emergence of urban scaling in Ancient Southwest Asia" (PLOS ONE).
+Reproducibility notebook for Chelazzi and Lawrence (2026), "The emergence of urban scaling in Ancient Southwest Asia" (PLOS ONE).

 ## Run the notebook online